 RESULTS: Thirty-two studies were included (6 RCTs, 26 nonrandomized, 29,192 participants).
 Two RCTs had high risk, two 'some concerns' and two low risk of bias (Rob2).
 Among nonrandomized studies with comparators, nine had high risk and five moderate risk of bias (ROBINS-I).
 Data synthesis was not possible.
 Low and moderate risk of bias studies suggest that treatment of hospitalized COVID-19 with CQ/HCQ may not reduce risk of death, compared to standard care.
 High dose regimens or combination with macrolides may be associated with harm.
 Postexposure prophylaxis may not reduce the rate of infection but the quality of the evidence is low.

 CONCLUSIONS: Patients with COVID-19 should be treated with CQ/HCQ only if monitored and within the context of high quality RCTs.
 High quality data about efficacy/safety are urgently needed.

 |General Internal Medicine-Primary Care(US)||

 |Family Medicine (FM)/General Practice (GP)||

 There is so much noise around the use of HCQ in COVID-19.
-A systematic review is timely and points to the need, as always, for good randomized trials for any drug to assess efficacy.
+A systematic review is timely and points to the need, as always, for good randomized trials to assess the efficacy of any drug.

 A synthesis article on the use of chloroquine and hydroxychloroquine for COVID.
-Unfortunately, there isn't much evidence either way.
-This article does summarize the harms and cover the current recommendations.
-I would say that most of my colleagues do not know this (it would probably go without saying that Donald Trump is not one of my colleagues).
+Unfortunately, there isn`t much evidence either way.
+This article does summarize the harms and covers the current recommendations.
+I would say that most of my colleagues do know this (it would probably go without saying that Donald Trump is not one of my colleagues).
 I think most hospitalists have gotten away from using this completely, so I am not sure how relevant this would be to them.